JuliaDataScience/JuliaDataScience/contents/why_julia.md

 judea = ComputerScientist("Judea Pearl", 84)
 ```

-Now suppose you want to define a function that will behave *different behaviors* depending on the *argument's types*.
+Now suppose you want to define a function that will have *different behaviors* depending on the *argument's types*.
 For example, a linguist researcher might approach a computer scientist researcher and ask him to collaborate on a new paper.
 The approach would be different if the situation were the opposite: a computer scientist researcher approaching the linguist researcher.
 Below, you'll see that we defined two functions that should behave differently in both approaches: